-\$ 129,492 pment program1.710 - (10,975) Authorized and unissued as of June 30, 2002 Increase in authorization in this fiscal year: Current year annual increase in Finance Comonation's equipment program.
-Current year maturities in Finance Corporation's equipment program Bonds issued: Series 2003A, San Francisco Finance Corporation
+\$ 129.492 • oment program 1,710 program5,880 (10,975) Authorized and unicersal as of line 30, 2002 Additionized and dimestred as of some set, zeez Current year annual increase in Finance Corporation's equipment program Current year maturities in Finance Corporation's equipment program Bonds issued: Series 2003A, San Francisco Finance Corporation

-Amount net of authorization for DPT.
+\Amount net of authorization for DPT.
 Starting July 1, 2002, the activities of the DPT are accounted for under the MTA.